ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

 Regional Workflow Sub-Directories
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-A number of sub-directories are created under the ``regional_workflow`` directory when the regional workflow is cloned (see directory diagram :ref:`above <TopLevelDirStructure>`).
-The contents of these sub-directories are described in :numref:`Table %s <Subdirectories>`.
+A number of sub-directories are created under the ``regional_workflow`` directory when the regional workflow is cloned (see directory diagram :ref:`above <TopLevelDirStructure>`). :numref:`Table %s <Subdirectories>` describes the contents of these sub-directories.

 .. _Subdirectories: